Neko

 Linolex 3032 - September 28, 2025

 This is a system that there does not seem to be much information on the internet for.
 It is a general purpose computer from the mid '70s, built by Linolex, which was later acquired by 3M.
-I am missing the CRT/Keyboard unit that would have connected to the main machine, and am also missing the floppy disk controller card.
+I am missing the CRT/Keyboard unit that would have connected to the main machine.
 If you have any further information about this machine, or know of any surviving software or documentation, please let me know!
 We currently do not have any software or documentation archived for it, so it will be a big reverse engineering project.
 It has two Shugart 900 8" floppy disk drives, which are a proprietary interface.
 We plan to start making schematics of the logic boards in the near future.
-Updated 10/19/2025
+Updated 11/06/2025

 Power Macintosh 9500/150 - August 8, 2025